top of page

 Steps:

-• Wipe and clean the oxtail with kitchen paper.
-Rub some olive oil all over and massage into the oxtail and season with salt and pepper all over.
+• Rub olive oil all over oxtail and season with salt and pepper.
 Set aside.

-• Heat up 1 tbsp of olive oil in a heavy pan or dutch oven and sear the oxtail all over to brown it nicely.
+• Sear the oxtail all over to brown in dutch oven.
 Set aside.
-Drain off 80% of the left over fat and oil.
-Add ginger, garlic, lemongrass, bay leafs and star anise to pan.
+Drain 80% of the leftover fat and oil.
+Add ginger, garlic, lemongrass, bay leaves, and star anise.
 Season to taste.
 Cook for 1-2 mins.
 Add soy sauce, vinegars, and water.
-Add oxtail back in bring up to the boil.
-Cover and put Dutch oven into a preheated oven, set at 325 F and braise for 3hr or until tender.
+Return the oxtail to the pan, bring to a boil, cover, and braise in a preheated oven at 325 F - 162 C for 3 hours or until tender.

-• Next sauté the mushrooms for 3-5 mins in 1 tbsp olive oil, until a lot of the water has been released and cooked out.
+• Next, sauté mushrooms for 3-5 mins until most of the water has evaporated.
 Add leeks and cook for 1 min.
-Add oxtail, cook for another minute.
-It should break up with the heat of the pan.
-Add 1 tsp of cornstarch to the braising stock and add this to the oxtail mixture.
+Add the oxtail and cook for another minute until it breaks up with the heat.
+Add 1 tsp cornstarch to the braising stock and add it to the oxtail mixture.

-• Reduce everything to a nice sticky mixture, not to wet as per video.
-Then season to taste and add 1 tbsp maple syrup and a good splash of sherry vinegar.
-Mix through and set aside to cool down.
+• Reduce everything to a sticky mixture, not too wet.
+Season to taste and add 1 tbsp maple syrup and a splash of sherry vinegar.
+Mix through and set aside to cool.

-• Add the bao dough ingredients into a stand mixture and mix for 10-15 mins as per video instructions.
+• Add bao dough ingredients to a stand mixer and mix for 10-15 mins.
+Let it proof for 60-90 mins or until doubled.

-• Put on baking sheets lined with greaseproof paper, 3 inches apart.
-Cover with a tea towel proof for 1 more hour.
+• Place the buns on greased baking sheets, 3 inches apart.
+Cover with a tea towel for 1 hour.

-• Preheat oven to 400F.
-After 1 hr egg wash the buns.
-You can tuck the buns in to make them more round at this stage as well.
-Place into the preheated oven and turn it down to 350F and bake for 25 mins or until golden brown.
+• Preheat the oven to 400F - 204 C, After 1 hour, egg wash the buns and tuck them in to make them round.
+Place them in the oven and lower the temperature to 350F - 176 C. Bake for 25 minutes or until golden brown.

 Tips: